Planting Resilience to Climate Change

 Further west along the coast, a small group of dedicated environmentalists from the community of El Cacao has been working hard to protect the Cacao Lagoon and adjacent wetlands that sit between their community and the Caribbean.

-The El Cacao group current focus is maintaining the stands of mangroves they planted within the 6,730 hectare wetland area, says Rafael Benítez, a local tour guide who plays a key role in El Cacao's conservation efforts.
+The current focus of the El Cacao group is maintaining the stands of mangroves they planted within the 6,730 hectare wetland area, says Rafael Benítez, a local tour guide who plays a key role in El Cacao's conservation efforts.
 In order to flourish, the young planted mangroves need to be cleared of vines that strangle them.
 Mangroves are naturally occurring in the area, and the growing stands planted by locals supplement the existing towering mangrove trees in the area.

 “These mangroves protect us,” says Benítez while paddling down the mile-long Cacao Lagoon from the edge of the community to the sea.
 “They serve us as a protective barrier for the community.”